norsys/rothenberg/README.md

 ### About testing

-There are some `make` targets to test `Rothenberg`, specialy install and update of bundle and application.
+There are some `make` targets to test `Rothenberg`, especially install and update of bundle and application.
 To run them, just do `make tests`.
 Please, do not omit to update tests before implemeting new feature or doing a bug fix.
 To update tests, just update the content of the `references` directory.